 For the last 16 years he's served as a technical representative for Rockmount Research & Alloys, a maintenance alloys manufacturer.
 During that time, he's trained and advised hundreds of mechanics, welders, & field technicians regarding weld repairs on machinery and equipment.

 In 2014, at the request of a welding & machine shop supervisor/friend, he created Practical Metallurgy, a half-day seminar on welding industry terminology, mechanical properties of steel, metals identification and heat treatments.
-Since then, he has trained maintenance personnel for the Colorado Division of Parks & Wildlife, Colorado Department of Transportation, Freeport McMoRan Copper & Gold, DTS Fluid Power, Brimhall Industrial, Weeminuche Construction Authority, Power Zone Equipment, Schlumberger, Blue Mountain Energy, Phillips Machine, and many other companies, county shops and town shops throughout western Colorado, eastern Utah and western New Mexico.
+Since then, he has trained maintenance personnel & engineers for Toyota Motor Mfg. of Texas, Freeport McMoRan Copper & Gold, Schlumberger, Colorado Division of Parks & Wildlife, Colorado Department of Transportation, DTS Fluid Power, Weeminuche Construction Authority, Power Zone Equipment, Blue Mountain Energy, and many other companies, county shops and town shops throughout Colorado, Utah and western New Mexico.

 These days, when he's not working with welders or in his back yard or shop doing projects, Anthony spends his time traveling to visit family & play with his grandkids.